fluid-project/infusion-docs/Panels.md

 ## Grade ##

-Panels must be defined using the `fluid.prefs.panel` [grade](ComponentGrades.md), as shown on line 2 in the following code block:
+Panels must be defined using the `fluid.prefs.panel` [grade](ComponentGrades.md), as shown in the following code block:

 ```javascript
 fluid.defaults("my.pref.panel", {